mischa188/school/README.md

 **Hypothesis:** Texts from the 20th century will use the of-genitive proportionally more often than texts from the 19th century.

 ## Method

+**Dataset:**
+The study will use texts from Project Gutenberg (https://www.gutenberg.org), a digital library of public domain works.

+**Time periods:**
+19th century: 1800–1849
+20th century: 1950–1999

+**Sampling method:**
+A random sample of 20 texts will be selected from each period, with each text containing roughly 500 words.
+Only fiction and non-fiction books will be included to ensure comparability.
+Texts will be limited to those originally written in English.

+**Analysis:**
+Frequencies will be normalized per 500 words to allow comparison across texts of varying lengths.